 While the park boasts mangroves and tropical hammocks, the reefs are the star attraction.
 You are permitted to scuba dive and snorkel to get a closer look.
 If you want to stay dry, rent a glass-bottom boat to see the beauty underneath you!

-For a truly unique experience in one of the prettiest state parks in Florida, exploring the underwater worlds of Key Largo is a must!
+For a truly unique experience in one of the prettiest state parks in the Florida Keys, exploring the underwater worlds of Key Largo is a must!

 Rainbow Springs State Park